This post was reviewed and updated on April 5, 2021

-Finding a therapist who’s a good fit with you and your needs is essential to the work you do in therapy.
-In your search for the right person, you might find therapists with varying strings of letters after their name.
-These letters can give you a better understanding of their training and the kind of therapy they offer.
+Finding a therapist who’s a good fit for you and your needs is essential to the work you do in therapy.
+In your search for the right one, you may come across therapists with different letters behind their name.
+These letters are typically professional credentials, and can give you a better understanding of their training and the kind of therapy they provide.
 However, they can also be confusing.
-In this blog, I’d like to offer a brief overview of the different kinds of mental health providers you may encounter, to make it easier for you to find your perfect match.
-Remember, it’s always best to look for a therapist based on their specialty and your need instead of focusing on credentials.

 What exactly does a psychotherapist do?